 In the first month of life an embryo’s neural tube, or spine and nervous system, is already beginning to develop1.
 This means there's a need to protect them against neural tube defects – before you even realise you are pregnant.

 Studies show that taking folic acid during this time can enhance neural tube development into the brain.
-It can also help reduce the risk of neural tube defects, such as spina bifida (also known as split spine)1.
+It can also help reduce the risk of neural tube defects, such as spina bifida (also known as

 What is spina bifida?